 You must provide evidence of your disability to access support from Disability Services

-We are required to work to consistent standards of evidence in order to register students with our Service.
-We appreciate that it can be difficult to gather evidence from medical professionals, and we always encourage students to send us what they have so that we can advise further.
+We appreciate that it can be difficult to gather evidence from medical professionals, and always encourage students to send us what they have so that we can advise further.

 However, please be aware that your support, exam adjustments and/or disability-related funding may be delayed if you do not have the correct evidence.
-The simplest and quickest way to gather the correct evidence is to use the Disability Evidence Form, and we may ask you to go back to your medical professional to ask them to complete the form if the evidence you have provided previously is not sufficient.
+Please talk to our friendly team if you have any questions about the evidence you have.

 What type of evidence do I need?

 The evidence required depends both on your disability and the level of support you are requesting.

 - Evidence needed for specific learning difficulties, (Word doc) including dyslexia and dyspraxia

 - Evidence needed for all other disabilities (Word doc)

 The University of Leeds disability evidence form